-- 501 TITLE I-THE ACADEMIC ACHIEVEMENT OF THE DISADVANTAGED - 502 School Improvement Grants (SIG).
-(CFDA Number 84.377A) - 503 School Improvement Grants (SIG).
-Cohort V. (CFDA Number 84.377A) - 504 School Improvement Grants (SIG).
-Cohort VI.
-(CFDA Number 84.377A) - 511 Part A, Basic Program.
+- 501 TITLE I-IMPROVING THE ACADEMIC ACHIEVEMENT OF THE DISADVANTAGED - 511 Part A, Basic Program.
 The purpose of these funds is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging academic achievement standards and assessments.
 (CFDA Number 84.010) - 515 School Support.
 The purpose of these funds is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging academic achievement standards and assessments.
-(CFDA Number 84.010)

-- 516 Supplemental School Improvement Grants.
+(CFDA Number 84.010) - Supplemental School Improvement Grants.
 These funds are to provide assistance for school improvement schools by enabling the lowest achieving schools to meet the goals under school and local educational agency improvement, corrective action, and restructuring plans.
-(Cohort 4 FY 15), (CFDA Number 84.377A) - 517 Federal Academic Achievement Awards.
-The purpose of these funds is to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging academic achievement standards and assessments.
-(CFDA Number 84.010) - 518 Title I, Part A, Subpart 2 Neglected, Local educational Agencies (CFDA Number 84.010) - 519 Supplemental School Improvement Grants.
-These funds are to provide assistance for school improvement schools by enabling the lowest achieving schools to meet the goals under school and local educational agency improvement, corrective action, and restructuring plans.
-(CFDA Number 84.377) - 520 EDUCATION OF MIGRANT CHILDREN.
-Revenue granted to: support high-quality and comprehensive educational programs for migratory children; ensure migratory children are provided with appropriate educational services; ensure migratory children receive full and appropriate opportunities to meet challenging academic content and achievement standards; and to design programs to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various healthrelated problems, and other factors that inhibit the ability of such children to do well in school.
-(CFDA Number 84.011)

-521 Part C, Education of Migratory Children.
+(Cohort 4 FY 15), (CFDA Number 84.377A) - 518 Title I, Part A, Subpart 2 Neglected, Local Educational Agencies.
+(CFDA Number 84.010) - 520 EDUCATION OF MIGRANT CHILDREN.
+Revenue granted to: support high-quality and comprehensive educational programs for migratory children; ensure migratory children are provided with appropriate educational services; ensure migratory children receive full and appropriate opportunities to meet challenging academic content and achievement standards; and to design programs to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to do well in school.
+(CFDA Number 84.011) - 521 Part C, Education of Migratory Children.
 (CFDA Number 84.011)